dlareau/puzzlehunt_server/docs/setup.rst

 Collect all of the static files by running ``python manage.py collectstatic``.

 At this point the server should be able to start up.

+..
+Add note about fixtures after tests is merged

 Developers note: There may be a few other steps before the server will function without error.
 For example I believe it expects at least one hunt object to exist.
 I hope to one day have those needs either be documented or not exist any more.

 Apache setup
 ------------

 The full setup of an apache server is beyond this documentation, but an example configuration file that should be a good starting point is available in the /config directory of the repository.
+That particular configuration file requires:

+- libapache2-mod-xsendfile
+- libapache2-mod-proxy-html
+- libapache2-mod-wsgi
+- libapache2-mod-shib2

 Part of the server and the apache configuration is the integration with Shibboleth for secure authentication of users.
-Again, this documetation couldn't possibly go over all aspects of setup.
-If you are setting this up from scratch, I reccommend the following link:
+Again, this documentation couldn't possibly go over all aspects of setup.
+If you are setting this up from scratch, I recommend the following link:

 `CMU Shibboleth Setup Instructions`_